 Sukhumvit is one of the most popular areas for international visitors with a big selection of hotels across all price ranges and convenient access to the Skytrain and Metro.
 Staying in the Silom or Sathorn area is another option with some excellent hotels and good transport links.

 What to see and do in Bangkok

 On many people’s must-do list when visiting Bangkok for the first time, the Grand Palace and Wat Phra Kaeo (Temple of the Emerald Buddha).
 Opposite the Grand Palace complex, Wat Pho is home to the magnificent Reclining Buddha.
 As well as being the oldest temple in Bangkok, Wat Pho is the place to go for a traditional Thai massage.
-For an oasis of calm amidst the throbbing metropolis, be sure to check out Jim Thompson’s House and catch an insight into a bygone era and a traditional Thai lifestyle.
+Although you can take the metro to or from the Grand Palace area, taking the boat along the Chao Phraya River is still a wonderful way to travel to this historic quarter of the city.

 Despite the modernity of Bangkok’s transport system, the Chao Phraya River remains the main artery of the Thai capital.
 A working river that ferries commuters, freight traffic and tourists, the Chao Phraya also hosts a number of sightseeing cruises during the day and dinner cruises in the evening.
-Another recommended dining option is the Cabbages and Condoms Restaurant.
-The profits go towards a very worthwhile cause and it’s also the only time you’re likely to be handed packets of condoms in place of the traditional after-dinner mints!
+There are a number to choose from with the converted rice barge used by Manohra Cruise providing a more intimate dining experience.

 Transport in Bangkok